Plugable UD-3900 Dual Display Universal Docking Station

 By reducing the amount of data that needs to be compressed and sent over USB, you’ll increase responsiveness.

-USB graphics devices, like the UD-3900, are “virtual” devices where much of the heavy lifting is done by the CPU, by hooking into the graphics stack.
-The DirectX APIs used by games assume direct hardware access (a PCIe graphics card).
-DisplayLink’s drivers attempt to emulate as much of the functionality as possible, which is why some 3D functionality (like that needed for desktop and apps) works.
+GamingOur DisplayLink-based USB graphics adapters and docking stations are "virtual" devices where much of the heavy lifting is done by the host system's CPU, by hooking into the graphics stack.
+The DirectX and OpenGL APIs used by many games assume direct hardware access (a PCIe graphics card).
+DisplayLink's drivers attempt to emulate as much of the functionality as possible, which is why some 3D functionality (like that needed for desktop and apps) works.

 Common problems experienced when trying to run a game on a USB graphics adapter include: